 Hierarchy is also important in Turkish society.
-Accordingly.
-Turks emphasize their respect and deference to religious. political, and community leaders as well as other authority figures by listening attentively and avoiding interruptions.
+Accordingly, emphasize Turks their respect and deference to religious, political, and community leaders as well as other authority figures by listening attentively and avoiding interruptions.
 Turks tend to be outspoken, confident, and somewhat more emotional than Americans.
-They use conversational touching (see p.
-4 of Time and Space), warm facial expressions, and tactful humor to enhance their interactions.
+They use conversational touching (see Time and Space), warm facial expressions, and tactful humor to enhance their interactions.

 Turks typically admire a good sense of humor and often make fun of themselves and others in a tactful, gentle way.
-Other jokes detail the misfortunes of the popular fictional characters Temel and his wife Fatma or the trickster Nasreddin Hoca (see p.
-24 of History and Myth).
+Other jokes detail the misfortunes of the popular fictional characters Temel and his wife Fatma or the trickster Nasreddin Hoca (see History and Myth).
 Other jokes highlight society's or politicians' shortcomings.